Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 [Symfony HtmlSanitizer](https://symfony.com/html-sanitizer):

-In the world of Symfony it seems to be considered a good idea to simply move tags around:
+In the world of Symfony it seems to be considered a good idea to simply move tags around.
+Interesting, but at least we’ve got all elements properly closed, including the un-closeable `plaintext`.

 ```
 <p><b>hello</b></p><plaintext>world!</plaintext>